 The American-made Security-9 is equipped with the same thumb safety as the original.
 It’s definitely on the small side.
 That’s good because it keeps the compact pistol’s overall width down and won’t snag on anything during the draw.
 It’s big enough, however, that swiping it off with your thumb is quick and easy.

 Engaging it, however, is neither.
 Unlike, say, a 1911 safety, the Security-9’s lever is hinged at the front for some reason.
-That means you can’t easily engage it one-handed or without re-gripping the gun.
+That means you can’t easily engage it (put it into ‘safe’ mode) one-handed or without re-gripping the gun.
 I don’t find that to be a big problem — disengaging it is always the much more urgent task — but some users may.

 If you object to a safety-equipped carry gun, as Jeremy pointed out, you could always remove the safety lever.
 But removing a safety feature is never a good idea liability-wise if you ever find yourself using the pistol in a self-defense or home-defense situation.
 Better to leave it be.
 It takes enough effort to engage the Security-9’s safety lever that you won’t be flipping it up accidentally.